alexhunsley/archery-notes/README.md

 Remain body and head/neck straight up.
 Don't do an "ussain bolt".

-Practice 'draw' action in front of mirror and check what your torse/head are doing, get used to feeling of doing it correctly.
+Practice 'draw' action (with or without bow) in front of mirror and check what your torse/head are doing, get used to feeling of doing it correctly.

 Personally, it seems that to remain straight and not lean back a bit, I have to feel like I'm leaning forwards ever so slightly while drawing.